aparij/MarkDownSourceBlog/first.md

     In [6]: np.array(['MR' in s for s in nparr.flat]).reshape(nparr.shape)
     Out[6]:
     array([[ True, False],
    	   [False, False],
       	   [False, False]], dtype=bool)

-which flattens an array before looking for the substring using list comprehension and then creates the new indexed answer with the right shape.
+which flattens the array before looking for the substring using a list comprehension.
+It then creates the new indexed answer with the right array dimensions.

-If you want to go select only one column  you can do like this:
+If you want to select only one column, you do like this:

     In [8]: np.array(['MR' in s for s in nparr[0:,1].flat])
     Out[8]: array([False, False, False], dtype=bool)